 Posted in Case Studies

-Surayj Gargoum, SLP Alumna, teaches about mental health with art therapy.
+Surayj Gargoum, SLP Alumnus, teaches about mental health with art therapy.

-After developing an initiative focused around empowering students, workers, and underserved communities through mental health awareness with the Student Leaders Program, Surayj Gargoum has continued to serve her community by organizing workshops led by mental health professionals.
-Her project, the Kharabeish Initiative, hosts art therapy sessions to preserve wellbeing and promote creativity as a solution for daily struggles.
-Most recently, in May of 2023, she held a workshop during Mental Health Awareness Week focusing on anxiety reduction.
+After developing an initiative focused around empowering students, workers, and underserved communities through mental health awareness with the Student Leaders Program, Surayj Gargoum has continued to serve his community by organizing workshops led by mental health professionals.
+His project, the Kharabeish Initiative, hosts art therapy sessions to preserve wellbeing and promote creativity as a solution for daily struggles.
+Most recently, in May of 2023, he held a workshop during Mental Health Awareness Week focusing on anxiety reduction.

-Surayj Gargoum has since joined forces with her fellow Hoya, Hassan Saad, creator of the SEED Foundation – مؤسسة بذرة, where they believe that youth empowerment is the key to developing flourishing communities.
+Surayj Gargoum has since joined forces with his fellow Hoya, Hassan Saad, creator of the SEED Foundation – مؤسسة بذرة, where they believe that youth empowerment is the key to developing flourishing communities.

 Funding for the Student Leaders Program is provided by the U.S. Department of State Bureau of Near Eastern Affairs Office of Assistance Coordination (NEA-AC).